Hyllus Maris: Writing

+Recognition and awards

+In 1980, Maris received the FAW Patricia Weickhardt Award to an Aboriginal Writer.

 Death and legacy

-Maris died on 4 August 1986 at Kew in Melbourne and was buried at Cummeragunja cemetery.
+Maris died of cancer on 4 August 1986 at Kew in Melbourne and was buried at Cummeragunja cemetery.

 A primary school named in her memory opened at Ardmona in 1987, later closing in 1992.

 La Trobe University established an annual memorial lecture in her honour in 1999.

 A street in Franklin in the ACT is named for her.

 A house at Melbourne Girls' College in Richmond, Victoria is named in her honour.

-She was inducted into the Victoria Honour Roll of Women in 2001.
+She was inducted into the Victorian Honour Roll of Women in 2001.